Help, I’m Stuck in a Contract and I Can’t Get Out!

 There are a few other things that can make a contract void.

 Let’s say in the above example that the seller did know that the property was not commercially zoned, but they lied and told the buyer that it was when the buyer asked.
 Maybe they even presented a false document to the buyer with fake zoning lines on it.
 In this case, even though the mistake was only on the part of the buyer and the seller knew what was really going on, the buyer would be able to get out of the contract because of the fraud of the seller.
 Fraud is an intentional misrepresentation of material fact that deceives and harms the party being deceived.
-Fraud is an extremely serious crime, and if you feel you have been a victim of fraud in your contract, please give us or another lawyer a call and keep close track of all of your evidence of the fraud.
+According to local expert criminal lawyers, Fraud is an extremely serious crime, and if you feel you have been a victim of fraud in your contract, please give us or another lawyer a call and keep close track of all of your evidence of the fraud.